djkwon85/SatOrchestra_Sonification_Seoul/README.md

 Notes:
 - The GeoJSON should contain a valid polygon/multipolygon boundary for Seoul.
 - If the boundary file is missing, ROI-based cropping/masking will fail.

+### 4) SoundFont (.sf2) file (⚠️ required for high-quality audio)
+This project uses FluidSynth + SoundFont to generate high-quality instrument sounds.
+SoundFont files are not included due to file size limits.

+- Recommended: **FluidR3_GM.sf2** (approx. 140MB)
+- Action: Download the `.sf2` file and place it in the **root directory** of this project.

+Note:
+- If no SoundFont is found, the code may fall back to low-quality synthesis.

 ## 🚀 Usage
 Run the scripts in alphabetical order: